bigfetz/Sodoku/README.md

 A fully-featured Sudoku game built with **Go** and **[Fyne](https://fyne.io/)**, targeting **iOS** and **Android** from a single codebase.

+For some reason there isn't a simple free Sodoku app so here is one.
+I added all the features I would think you would actually care about.

 ---

 ## Features